hkotek/hkotek.com/research.md

 This project concentrates on the syntax and semantics of Hebrew multiple questions.
 I argue that Hebrew syntax distinguishes two kinds of *wh*-phrases: those headed by a *wh*-element and those headed by another element.
 I furthermore investigate the possible meanings of such multiple questions.

 2014
-: Kotek, Hadas. [*Wh*-Fronting in a Two-Probe System](http://link.springer.com/article/10.1007/s11049-014-9238-8?sa_campaign=email%2Fevent%2FarticleAuthor%2FonlineFirst).
-Natural Language & Linguistic
+: Kotek, Hadas. [*Wh*-Fronting in a Two-Probe System](http://link.springer.com/article/10.1007/s11049-014-9238-8?sa_campaign=email%2Fevent%2FarticleAuthor%2FonlineFirst). *Natural Language & Linguistic Theory*, DOI 10.1007/s11049-014-9238-8.
-Theory, DOI 10.1007/s11049-014-9238-8.

 2012
 : Kotek, Hadas.
-[Readings of Hebrew multiple questions](KotekWCCFL30revised2.pdf).
-Proceedings of the 30th West Coast Conference on Formal Linguistics (WCCFL), eds.
+[Readings of Hebrew multiple questions](KotekWCCFL30revised2.pdf). *Proceedings of the 30th West Coast Conference on Formal Linguistics (WCCFL)*, eds.
 Nathan Arnett and Ryan Bennett, 216-225.
 Somerville, MA: Cascadilla Proceedings Project.

 The acquisition of covert movement